-- Licking lips
+- - Licking lips

-- Shaking or trembling
+- - Shaking or trembling

-- Refusing to eat
+- - Refusing to eat

-- Continuously moving around
+- - Continuously moving around

-- Destroying furniture
+- - Destroying furniture

-- Urinating in an inappropriate place
+- - Urinating in an inappropriate place

 How can we help our precious pets when they suffer from storm phobias?
 Behavioural issues including phobias in pets are complex and unfortunately, there's no quick fix.
 This means that in most cases, we need to combine a variety of techniques.

-1. Predicting the Storm
+Predicting the Storm

 In preparation for storms or fireworks, you can bring them inside and into a safe area where they can't injure themselves.
 Ideally, this safe haven is a quiet, darkened room with no sharp objects or furniture that may cause injury.
 If your dog has a particular area they choose to go to during these times, it's best to allow them to do so as long as it's safe.

 Pheromones are chemical substances that are produced and released into the environment by an animal.
 These pheromones are unique to each species of animal and play a role in establishing feelings of wellbeing and emotional stability.

-4. Behaviour Modification Techniques
+Behaviour Modification Techniques

 To prepare for the storm season it's also a good idea to start with some basic calming or relaxation training.
 Dogs adapt very well to a set routine so consistency is key.
 So what does this involve?
 Firstly, find a good comfy spot that your dog associates with such as their own bed.
 Ideally have this placed in their safe haven as mentioned above.
 Each day, ask your dog to go to their bed and sit.
 When they do this correctly and calmly, immediately reward them.
 This may be a treat, a toy or even gentle patting.
 Perform this calming training a couple of times each day, and you can then use this during a storm so they can be rewarded for remaining calm.

 There are also two specific techniques that can be used in conjunction with the above strategies.
 The first is called Desensitization..
 This involves exposing your pet to the scary stimulus at a very low level so that they don't react.
-For example, if your dog reacts to thunder, you can play a Thunder CD firstly at a very soft level.
+For example, if your dog reacts to thunder, you can play a Thunder soundtrack firstly at a very soft level.
 Gradually over time, increase the intensity as they display an ability to cope.
 It's important to note that some dogs will have multiple trigger stimuli, complicating the behavioural modification process.
 For example, some dogs may react to barometric pressure changes as well as thunder and lightning.
 In these cases, desensitization unfortunately won't be as effective.